oduor-droid/simple_ID_Card/README.md

 # simple_ID_Card
-Demonstrating simple use of Python GUI. only tkinter python package used
+Demonstrating simple use of Python GUI.
+Only tkinter python package used